github/codeql/docs/language/ql-training-rst/cpp/bad-overflow-guard.rst

   Alternatively, you can query any project (including ChakraCore) in the  `query console on LGTM.com <https://lgtm.com/query/project:2034240708/lang:cpp/>`__.

   Note that results generated in the query console are likely to differ to those generated in the QL plugin.
-LGTM.com analyzes the most recent revisions of each project that has been added–the snapshot available to download above is based on an historical version of the code base.
+LGTM.com analyzes the most recent revisions of each project that has been added–the snapshot available to download above is for an historical version of the code base.

 Checking for overflow in C